Floflis/Floflis-UI/README.md

 ----------
 # Description #

-Screens is a Linux/HTML5-based modern, easy, customizable, powerfull and open-source operating system.
+Screens is a Linux/HTML5-based modern, easy, rewardable, beautifull, customizable, powerfull and open-source operating system.
 It have a UI based in Electron wich controls the system.
 Electron Apps, Cordova Apps, Screens Apps (HTML5) and Progressive Web Apps support in plans.